kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 * separating these classes into two formats...one for style and one for structure.
 * in true object-oriented style, reusing these classes across your page elements as needed.

-I applied these ideas to my page code
+I applied these ideas to my Pro Brands page code, specifically the individual product image module.
+Each module contains lots and lots of shared CSS classes among the various page elements it contains.
+Some of the module elements contain IDs; however, none of these elements have CSS styles applied on the ID level.

 <a name="mobile-first"></a>